 - Machine eats button placket – Fail.

 Maybe someday be better at navigating my buttonholer for bulky fabrics and unpicking buttonholes, but today is not that day.
-My buttonholer caught the inside french seam where the center front and facings were joined.
+My buttonholer caught the seam allowance where the center front and facings were joined.
 With the uneven bulk of the denim, my buttonhole foot just went crazy.
 The stitches are too tight to unpick and I’ve already ripped the outside fabric twice.
 Heartbreaker.

 Another sad tale of carefully crafted seam finishing that didn’t make it from the sewing machine to the closet is this Sew Over It Penny shirt.
 Unlike the skirt, this one didn’t even make it to the buttonholing phase.
 In April, I made the SOI Penny dress and it turned out way too big for me, so naturally I thought I should just size down without doing a full bust adjustment.
 I was a fool.
 A fool!
 Into the “Sad Makes Box” it goes.
 After binding all the slippery viscose seams and nailing to faux notch collar, I couldn’t close the front!
 I’ll hang onto it and if at some point I change sizes, I can add some buttons.